aws-samples/amazon-transcribe-live-call-analytics/README.md

 The demo Asterisk server is configured to use Amazon Voice Connector, which provides the phone number and SIP trunking needed to route inbound and outbound calls.
 When you configure LCA to integrate with your contact center using the Chime Voice Connector (SIPREC) option, instead of the demo Asterisk server, Voice Connector is configured to integrate instead with your existing contact center using SIP-based media recording (SIPREC) or network-based recording (NBR).
 In both cases, Voice Connector streams audio to Kinesis Video Streams using two streams per call, one for the caller and one for the agent.

-LCA also now also supports two additional input sources, using different architectures for ingestion:
+LCA also now also supports three additional input sources, using different architectures for ingestion:
 - The Genesys Cloud AudioHook integration option - see [Genesys AudioHook Integration README](/lca-genesys-audiohook-stack/README.md) for details.
 - The new Connect Contact Lens integration option - see [Amazon Connect Integration README](/lca-connect-integration-stack/README.md) for details.
+- Chime Call Analytics and voice tone analysis - see [Chime Call Analytics README](./lca-chimevc-stack/ChimeCallAnalytics.md)

 When a new caller or agent Kinesis Video stream is initiated, an event is fired using EventBridge.
 This event triggers the Call Transcriber Lambda function.
 When both the caller and agent streams have been established, your custom call initialization Lambda hook function, if specified, is invoked for you - see [LambdaHookFunction](./lca-chimevc-stack/LambdaHookFunction.md).
 Then the Call Transcriber function starts consuming real time audio fragments from both input streams and combines them to create a new stereo audio stream.
 The stereo audio is streamed to an Amazon Transcribe Real-time Call Analytics or standard Amazon Transribe session (depending on stack parameter value), and the transcription results are written in real time to Kinesis Data Streams.